zio/zio/docs/datatypes/core/zio/error-management.md

 //	at zio.internal.FiberContext.runUntil(FiberContext.scala:538)"
 ```

-##### Catching Some Failures

-If we want to catch and recover from only some types of exceptions and effectfully attempt recovery, we can use the `catchSome` method:
+2. **`ZIO#catchSome`**— If we want to catch and recover from only some types of exceptions and effectfully attempt recovery, we can use the `catchSome` method:

 ```scala mdoc:compile-only
 import zio._